InVision Cloud V7: SSO - Configuring ADFS for use with InVision

 Configuring ADFS in InVision Cloud V7

-First, you'll need to configure ADFS in your InVision Cloud V7 account.
+First, the owner or an admin on your Enterprise must configure ADFS in your InVision Cloud V7 account.
 Save your IdP's metadata, and then take these steps:

 Setting up the hash algorithm

 In ADFS, visit your Advanced tab for the InVision application, then select SHA-256 from the Secure hash algorithm menu.
 Click OK.

 Download InVision's SAML metadata from this URL: https://

 You’ll need this when creating a new Relying Party Trust in ADFS.

 Creating a new Relying Party Trust